JamesButler345/Mediacells-Exercise/README.md

 This repo contains my submission to the Mediacells Python Task

-To run the code, set up a local python virtual environment and install the requirements.txt.
+To run the code, I recommend setting up a local python virtual environment and install the requirements.txt.
+'''
+$ python pip install -r requirements.txt
+'''

 ### Submission